When Feeling Empty Inside Makes You Question Your Worth

 Lingering sadness, unease, or even fear that doesn't seem to have a clear cause

-This emotional numbness might come and go, or it may feel like your default setting.
+These feelings might come and go, or they might sit with you every day.
 Many people who experience this also say:

 “I should feel happy, but I just don't feel anything."